FilipKmn/filipkmn.github.io/about.md

 published: true
 ---

-I love making things and software for that matter!
+I love creating things and software for that matter!

 What motivates me is the joy of creating a piece of software and seeing it help people in they everyday life.

-I'm a cheerful product guy, with marketing in his heart and tech in his blood.
-Loving every moment of building exceptional software that ends up helping people.
+I'm a cheerful product guy, with marketing in heart and tech in blood.
+Loving every moment of building exceptional software that ends up improving people's lives.

-When not working, you’ll find me cultivating a vigorous spirit through the martial art of Kendo, hanging out in the forest with my mountain bike, with a big happy grin, and snapping photos every once in a while — rarely people comment that they are good.
+When not working, you’ll find me cultivating a vigorous spirit through the martial art of Kendo, hanging out in the forest with my mountain bike, and snapping photos every once in a while — seldom people comment that they are any good.
 One day I hope to fulfill my boyhood dream and learn to fly (a plane).

 ![Fica Kendo](https://github.com/FilipKmn/filipkmn.github.io/blob/master/assets/images/AboutMe.png?raw=true)